The Antidote To On-Chain Poisoning

 About token allowance

-Many advanced usage of ERC20 tokens depend on third-party contracts being allowed to move funds on behalf of a user.
+Many advanced uses of ERC20 tokens depend on third-party contracts being allowed to move funds on behalf of a user.
 This is handled through a map of allowances where the key is the allowed address, and the value is the max amount of funds that address can move.

 In the standard ERC-20: Token Standard allowance can only be changed by the user, by calling the function approve(address _spender, uint256 _value).